bmeadows/affordanceplanning/README.md

-# affordanceplanning
-Affordance-aware plan generation and selection
+# Affordance-aware plan generation and selection

 Built on platforms SPARC and SWI-Prolog.